-The Aboitiz Group acknowledges the interconnectedness of the United Nations' (UN) 17 SDGs, having recognized it as a shared blueprint for peace and prosperity for people and the planet.
+The Aboitiz Group acknowledges the interconnectedness of the United Nations' (UN) 17 SDGs, recognizing it as a shared blueprint for peace and prosperity for people and the planet.
 The UN SDGs guide the organization's efforts towards poverty reduction, education, climate change, responsible consumption, disaster preparedness, technological innovation, and institutional partnership.
 In 2020, the Aboitiz Group became a member of the United Nations Global Compact (UNGC), and is currently a member of the Board of Trustees of UNGC's Global Compact Network Philippines (GCNP).

-AboitizPower has direct, significant, and profitable contributions to UN SDG 7 or Affordable and Clean Energy, through its offering and aggressive expansion of Cleanergy and selective building of baseload capacities.
-As of end-2022, the Company has a total net sellable capacity of 1,249 MW of renewable energy.
+AboitizPower has made significant contributions to UN SDG 7 or Affordable and Clean Energy, through its offering and aggressive expansion of Cleanergy and selective building of baseload capacities.
+As of end-2023, the Company has a total net sellable capacity of 1,281 MW of renewable energy.
 Moving forward, it intends to continue providing accessible, affordable, and environmentally sustainable energy that accommodates the country's growth aspirations amid post-pandemic recovery.